Full-Time Studies (degree seekers)

 Applying to the Studienkolleg

-International and German applicants whose higher education entrance qualification is not equivalent to the German Abitur can take the ‘Examination to Assess the Aptitude of University Applicants with Foreign University Entrance Qualifications’ (‘Assessment Examination’ for short) if this is recommended by the ZAB or the Regional Council.
-They receive the opportunity to prepare for their course of study in a one-year preparatory course at the Studienkolleg in Heidelberg.
+International and German applicants whose university entrance qualification is not equivalent to the German Abitur can take the ‘Examination to Assess the Aptitude of University Applicants with Foreign University Entrance Qualifications’ (‘assessment examination’ for short)), provided this is recommended by the ZAB or the Regional Council.
+These applicants receive the opportunity to prepare for their course of study in a one-year preparatory course at the Studienkolleg in Heidelberg. .
 It is not possible to register directly for admission to the Studienkolleg in Heidelberg.
-Please apply on the University of Freiburg’s online Application Portal for the degree ‘Assessment Examination’ from 1 Juni to 15 July for the winter semester or from 1 December to 15 January for the summer semester.
+Please applyfor the degree ‘Assessment Examination’ on the University of Freiburg’s online application portal from 1 June to 15 July for the winter semester or from 1 December to 15 January for the summer semester.
 The subject ‘Studienkolleg’ and the 1st subject-specific semester will be selected automatically.
-In a second step, you have to upload your language certificate, your higher education entrance qualification, your letter of motivation, and your curriculum vitae at the appropriate points.
-Then you have to select the desired course at the Studienkolleg and name your future degree programme at the University of Freiburg.
-The courses at the Studienkolleg and the individual degree programmes at the University of Freiburg are linked on the online Application Portal.
+In a second step, you will have to upload your language certificate, university entrance qualification, letter of motivation, and curriculum vitae as instructed.
+Then you must select the desired course at the Studienkolleg and specify your intended degree programme at the University of Freiburg.
+The courses at the Studienkolleg and the individual degree programmes at the University of Freiburg are linked on the online application portal.

 Please note that it is not possible to apply for admission to a higher subject-specific semester when applying to the Studienkolleg.